hyperledger/fabric-rfcs/README.md

 The author of an RFC is not obligated to implement it.
 Of course, the RFC author, as any other developer, is welcome to post an implementation for review after the RFC has been accepted.
-Use JIRA for this.
+Use GitHub issues for this.

 ## License